1979 Dime Value Checker: Errors List, “D” ,“S” & No Mint Mark Worth

 History Of The 1979 Dime

-The Roosevelt dime series began in 1946 to honor President Franklin D. Roosevelt.
-He had passed away the previous year after leading the nation through the Great Depression and World War II.
+The Roosevelt dime series launched in 1946 to honor President Franklin D. Roosevelt, who had died in April 1945 after guiding America through both the Great Depression and World War II.
+Chief Engraver John R. Sinnock submitted his design that same year, replacing the popular Mercury dime that had circulated since 1916.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List